Global rates of convergence for nonconvex optimization on manifolds: Riemannian gradient descent methods

 \subsection{Gradient descent with backtracking Armijo line-search}

-In practice, the constant $L$ appearing in \aref{assu:lipschitzpullback} is often too conservative, leading to too small steps, or not available at all to the algorithm.
-Accordingly, a more practical strategy is to use an inexact line-search algorithm.
-This has the advantage of not requiring knowledge of $L$, and of being adaptive.
-The following lemma shows that a basic Armijo-type backtracking line-search, Algorithm~\ref{algo:armijo}, computes a step $\eta_k$ satisfying \aref{assu:sufficientdecrease} in a bounded number of function calls.
-The statement is made more general by allowing search directions other than $-\grad f(x_k)$, provided they remain ``related'' to $-\grad f(x_k)$.
-This result is well known in the Euclidean case and carries over seamlessly under \aref{assu:lipschitzpullback}.
+The following lemma shows that a basic Armijo-type backtracking line-search, Algorithm~\ref{algo:armijo}, computes a step $\eta_k$ satisfying \aref{assu:sufficientdecrease} in a bounded number of function calls, without the need to know $\L$.
+The statement allows search directions other than $-\grad f(x_k)$, provided they remain ``related'' to $-\grad f(x_k)$.
+This result is well known in the Euclidean case and carries over seamlessly under \aref{assu:lipschitzpullbackrestricted}.

 \begin{lemma} For each iteration $k$ of Algorithm~\ref{algo:genericdescentframework}, let $\eta_k^0 \in \T_{x_k}\calM$ be the initial search direction to be considered for line-search.
 Assume there exist constants $c_2 \in (0, 1]$ and $0 < c_3 \leq c_4$ such that, for all $k$,